Resources and Documents

 Use the following criteria, in order, to determine the outcome of a match that is unresolved after the final turn has ended.
 After one of the criteria has been met, none of the others are applied.

-If one player was late to the match or was away from the match without a Judge’s permission for any period of time during the round, that player loses the match.
-To avoid an automatic loss, the absent player must have notified the Judge of this absence before the end of the match.
+If one competitor was late to the match or was away from the match without a Judge’s permission for any period of time during the round, that competitor loses the match.
+To avoid an automatic loss, the absent competitor must have notified the Judge of this absence before the end of the match.

-If both players were on time and present for the entire match, refer to the following charts to determine at which point the winner of the match is decided.
+If both competitors were on time and present for the entire match, refer to the following charts to determine at which point the winner of the match is decided.

 ---|---|---|---|---|---|---|